 Setting up the certificate can be a tedious task and that’s why I prefer to use hosting companies that provide a single click installation.
 It takes away all the technical details and allow me to get things done faster.

 Once that’s done, make sure you have a merchant account and it’s always a good idea to create one from PayPal since it’s one of the most common online payment gateways.
-Another advantage of using PayPal is that you can create a sandbox account to make test payments without having to involve actual cash transaction.
-I’ll be showing you how this is done momentarily.
+Another advantage of using PayPal is that you can create a sandbox account to make test payments WITHOUT having to involve actual cash transaction.
+The video below will show you exactly how to set it up.